-And can people working collaboratively complete tasks using their own skills that aren’t necessarily shared by other employees in the company?
+And can people work collaboratively complete tasks using their own skills that aren’t necessarily shared by other employees in the company?
 Yes.

-So, potentially, an employee may have the unique skill set to hire a comedian for a meeting and foster bonding among the company?
-Yes.
+So, potentially, an employee may have the unique skill set to hire a comedian for a meeting and foster bonding among the company.
+Yes, that’s correct.

 The best collaborators are those who know how to be flexible.
 Teams thrive on a rigid structure where group work is predetermined and tasks are assigned and accounted for.

 But collaboration operates best when the ebb and flow of creativity helps a group see the bigger picture.
 Let’s say you’re working remotely and there’s a task at hand that requires folks to bring their own ideas to the table.

 Well, collaboration encourages the clash of perspectives in a company.
 Because it pushes employees to create a newfound perspective with the same common goal in mind.